rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 `;
 {{< /highlight >}}

 The `viewerHasStarred` field returns a boolean that tells whether the viewer has starred the repository or not.
 This boolean helps determine whether to execute a `addStar` or `removeStar` mutation in the next steps.
 For now, you will only implement the `addStar` mutation.
-The `removeStar` mutation will be left off as part of the excercise.
+The `removeStar` mutation will be left off as part of the exercise.
 Also, the `id` field in the query returns the identifier for the repository, which you will need to clarify the target repository of your mutation.

 The best place to trigger the mutation is a button that stars or unstars the repository.
 That's where the `viewerHasStarred` boolean can be used for a conditional rendering to show either a "Star" or "Unstar" button.
 Since you are going to star a repository, the Repository component is the best place to trigger the mutation.